Buy Self-help legal documents

 First, a liquidator is appointed, either by the shareholders or the court.
 The liquidator represents the interests of all creditors.
 The liquidator supervises the liquidation, which involves collecting and realising the company's assets (turning them into cash), discharging the company's liabilities, and distributing any funds left over among the shareholders in accordance with the company's constitution (or the COMPANIES ACT 1993 if there is no constitution).
 After these steps have been carried out, the company is formally dissolved.

-The law classifies liquidations into two types: voluntary (which is by a shareholders' resolution) or compulsory (by a court order).
+The law classifies liquidations into two types: Voluntary Liquidation (which is by a shareholders' resolution) or compulsory (by a court order).

 Liquidations are also classified according to whether the company is solvent or insolvent.